hashicorp/terraform-foundational-policies-library/azure/storage/storage.md

 ## CIS 3.3: Ensure Storage logging is enabled for Queue service for read, write, and delete requests

 ### Description
 Storage Analytics logs contain detailed information about successful and failed requests to a storage service.
-This information can be used to monitor individual requests and to diagnose issues with a storage service
+This information can be used to monitor individual requests and to diagnose issues with a storage service.

 ### Configuration